Cities With the Most Young Homeowners

 • Percentage of under 35-year-olds that own: 25.9%

-15. Photo Credit: ESB Professional / Shutterstock
+15. A stunning aerial photograph showcasing a collection of buildings from a top-down perspective.
+Photo Credit: ESB Professional / Shutterstock

 Atlanta, GA